HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Related Works

 {\bf Neural-Symbolic Reasoning.} The integration of neural models with logic-based symbolic models provides an AI system capable of bridging lower-level information processing (for perception and pattern recognition) and higher-level abstract knowledge (for reasoning and explanation)~\cite{garcez2019neural}.
-In neural-symbolic computing, knowledge is represented in symbolic form, whereas learning and reasoning are computed by a neural network.
+In neural-symbolic computing, knowledge is represented in symbolic form, whereas a neural network computes learning and reasoning.
 Recently, researchers combined neural-symbolic reasoning with visual question answering (VQA) task, and proposed methods including neural module networks~\cite{andreas2016neural}, neural state machine~\cite{hudson2019learning}, symbolic program execution on structural scene representation~\cite{yi2018neural}, neuro-symbolic concept learner~\cite{mao2019neuro}.
 Besides, \cite{dong2019neural} proposed neural logic machines for relational reasoning and decision-making tasks.
-Inspired by this line of methods, we use Deep Neural Networks (DNN) to represent the activity primitives as symbols meanwhile borrow the power of symbolic reasoning to use logic rules to program these primitives.
+Besides, there are also efforts adopting syntactic approaches on different tasks, including visual grounding~\cite{shi2019visually}, motion understanding~\cite{kulal2021hierarchical} and scene understanding~\cite{liu2019learning}.
+Inspired by this line of methods, we use Deep Neural Networks (DNN) to represent the activity primitives as symbols meanwhile borrowing the power of symbolic reasoning to use logic rules to program these primitives.